jcamier/dfw_pandas_talk/README.md

 https://www.linkedin.com/in/jmportilla/

-We are using the based of a Docker Jupyter Notebook image (4.71GB): jupyter/minimal-notebook
+We are using image based on a Docker Jupyter Notebook image (4.71GB): jupyter/minimal-notebook
 Image is called dfwpandas
 docker build . -t dfwpandas